mokhld/parcel-delivery-api/README.md

 # Parcel Company API Project

-This project (orginally a takehome) has been created using Node.js, TypeScript, Express.js, MySQL.
+This project has been created using Node.js, TypeScript, Express.js, MySQL.

 ## Requirements & Description